davdar/maam/writeup/paper.markdown

 state space transition system `Σ(Exp) := [(Exp × s₁) ↦ s₂] × s₃`, which is
 path-sensitive in `s₁`, flow-sensitive in `s₂` and flow-insensitive in `s₃`.
-Using `Sₜ[s]`, `𝒫ₜ` and `FSₜ[s]`, one can easily choose which components of the anlysis are path-sensitive, flow-sensitive or flow-insensitive.
+Using `Sₜ[s]`, `𝒫ₜ` and `FSₜ[s]`, one can easily choose which components of the analysis are path-sensitive, flow-sensitive or flow-insensitive.

 In the following definitions we must necessarily use `bind`, `return` and other operations from the underlying monad, and we notate these `bindₘ`, `returnₘ`,